palashman/Mahou/README.md

 ### Mahou requires [.Net 4.0 or greater](https://www.microsoft.com/en-us/download/details.aspx?id=53345) to work properly.
 Beginning from v1.4.3.9 error when running on .Net 4.0 were fixed.

 ### Features

+#### ❗️ Updates from lesser than Mahou-v2.5.7.6 won't work, because GitHub has updated, and method to update used in there won't work anymore.

 ###### How to use:
 1. To convert selection hit <kbd>Scroll</kbd> when select text.